davidgsd/AllScan/README.md

 If you keep your favorites.ini file in the allscan directory and see error messages when writing the file from allscan, run the same steps as above but in the /var/www/html/allscan/ folder.

 # Contact
 If you have any questions email chc_media at yahoo dot com.
+Also see (AllScan.info)[https://AllScan.info].
 73, NR9V

 # Road Map
 1. Enhanced config file validation and editing.
 Estimated completion: Dec.
 24